 The C4 Architecture Model

-Core Principles
+Core Principles#

 - Hierarchy over chaos: Each level adds detail while maintaining context

-- Consistency: Same notation across all levels
+- Consistency: The same notation applies across all levels

 [External Users/Systems] <---> [Your System] <---> [External Dependencies]